karolski/NLP-automated-diagram-grader/README.md

 ```

 ## Run and edit the notebooks
-1. Open the terminal enter the repository
+1. Open the terminal enter the repository. *Tip for dummies: [this cheatsheet](https://www.git-tower.com/blog/command-line-cheat-sheet/) will help you navigat within the terminal*
 2. Run jupyter application
 ```
 $ jupyter notebook